Croissanthology/croissanthology.github.io/_posts/2025-09-08-design-notes.md

 - Footnotes!
 Still!
 Don’t!
 Look!
 Good!
 - Table of contents not perfect yet
 - Thy headings should not copy automatically, do the Gwern spinning link thing
+- Yuck, quote boxes are disgusting in their current form
+- Image borders should accommodate dark mode too!
+Why would you make borders “just black"?
+Huh?
+Why??

 [^1]:** **Or rather, had OpenAI Codex Web code things up while I was taking a stroll, shower, or otherwise not paying attention and occasionally adjusting details on my phone screen.
 One can lead an incredibly satisfying cadence of existence, even at our relatively primitive technological level.